Make or break for Poland as EU cash floods in

-As minister for regional development, she is responsible for allocating 73 billion euros (61 billion pounds) of European Union money over the next seven years with the aim of closing the gap between ex-communist Poland and western Europe.
+As minister for regional development, she is responsible for allocating 73 billion euros ($99 billion) of European Union money over the next seven years with the aim of closing the gap between ex-communist Poland and western Europe.

 But with wealth comes responsibility.
 This will be the last time Poland will get such a huge amount of EU development funding, and if it does not use the opportunity to re-make its economy, it will have blown a once-in-a-lifetime opportunity.